 - Serve Bolognese with garlic bread, crusty bread, side salad, and/or spaghetti/tagliatelle or other pasta shapes.

-- Leftovers are really tasty, reheated and served simply over a slice of your favourite toast, for next days lunch.
+- Leftovers are very good when reheated and served over a slice of your favourite toast for the next day's lunch.

 Katherine